iarsystems/cmake-tutorial/README.md

 ```

 ## Summary
 This tutorial covered the basics on using CMake with the IAR tools from the command line.
-Proceed to the [wiki](https://github.com/IARSystems/cmake-tutorial/wiki) for additional tips & tricks!
+Proceed to the [wiki](https://github.com/IARSystems/cmake-tutorial/wiki) for additional interactive examples, tips & tricks!

 [__` Follow us `__](https://github.com/iarsystems) on GitHub to get updates about tutorials like this and more.